Helping local Age UKs – coronavirus advice

 How can I help older people?

 The most important thing you can do is adhere to social distancing guidance and maintain good hygiene.
-You should only leave the house for essential reasons, and maintain a distance of at least two metres from others.
+You should still stay at home as much as possible and limit your social contact with people outside of your household and social bubble.
+When you do go outside, you should maintain a distance of at least two metres from people you don’t live with.
 Catch coughs and sneezes in a tissue, dispose of the tissue, and wash your hands for 20 seconds with hot water and soap.

 Information about coronavirus (COVID-19)

 Find out more about coronavirus, its symptoms and how it's spread, and the latest advice from the Government.

 If you feel well in yourself, no one in your household has symptoms or has tested positive for coronavirus, and you have not been advised to self-isolate by the test and trace service, you can support older people who may be in need in your community by using the neighbourly volunteering guidance.